sandhawke/dataset-update-stream/README.md

 To signal the addition of items, then, we can simply use an event-stream like this:

     event: add
-    data: encoding of item to be added
-    data: encoding of another item to be added
+    data: line 1 of some text, encoding zero or more data items
+    data: which can spread across lines until all we want to add
+    data: at this point are serialized.

+Data items to not need to align with lines.
+Blank lines and comments within the encoding are simply passed through to the parse() function.

 ### Removal of Items